Jerry Garcia: Musical equipment

-In 1993, carpenter-turned-luthier Stephen Cripe tried his hand at making an instrument for Garcia.
+In 1993, carpenter and aspiring luthier Stephen Cripe tried his hand at making a speculative instrument for Garcia.
 After researching Tiger through pictures and films, Cripe set out on what would soon become known as "Lightning Bolt", again named for its inlay.
 The guitar used Brazilian rosewood for the fingerboard and East Indian rosewood for the body, which, with admitted irony from Cripe, had been taken from a 19th-century bed used by opium smokers.
-Built purely from guesswork, Lightning Bolt was a hit with Garcia, who began using the guitar exclusively.
+Built purely from guesswork, Lightning Bolt was gifted by Cripe to Garcia, who began using the guitar exclusively.
+However, as Cripe had little background in electronics, Garcia hired San Francisco-based repairman Gary Brawer to reconfigure the pickups and make the instrument MIDI-compatible.
+Additionally, Cripe "hadn't known that the oval-shaped body inlays on Tiger and Rosebud concealed their batteries, so Brawer had to remove his inlay and put it on a cover-plate."
+A new bridge also was installed during the final Grateful Dead tour.

 Soon after, Garcia requested that Cripe build a backup of the guitar.
 Cripe, who had not measured or photographed the original, was told simply to "wing it."

-Cripe later delivered the backup, which was known by the name "Top Hat".
+Cripe later delivered the backup, which was known by the name "Top Hat", in April 1995.
 Garcia bought it from him for $6,500, making it the first guitar that Cripe had ever sold.
-However, infatuated with Lightning Bolt, Garcia rarely used the backup.
+Still infatuated with Lightning Bolt, Garcia rarely used the backup.

 After Garcia's death, the ownership of Wolf and Tiger came into question.
 According to Garcia's will, his guitars were bequeathed to Doug Irwin, who had constructed them.
 The remaining Grateful Dead members disagreed – they considered his guitars to be property of the band, leading to a lawsuit between the two parties.
 In 2001, Irwin won the case.
 However, nearly having been left destitute from a traffic accident in 1998, he decided to place the guitars up for auction in hopes of being able to start another guitar workshop.

 On May 8, 2002, Wolf and Tiger, among other memorabilia, were placed for auction at Studio 54 in New York City.
 Tiger was sold for $957,500, and Wolf for $789,500.
 Together, the pair sold for $1.74 million, setting a new world record.
-Wolf went into in the private collection of Daniel Pritzker who kept it in a secure climate controlled room in a private residence at Utica, N.Y.
+Wolf went into in the private collection of Daniel Pritzker who kept it in a secure climate controlled room in a private residence at Utica, New York.
 Tiger went to the private collection of Indianapolis Colts owner Jim Irsay.
 In May 2017, Wolf was again auctioned, but this time for charity.
 Pritzker decided to sell the guitar and donate all proceeds to the Montgomery, Alabama based Southern Poverty Law Center.

-Brian Halligan placed the winning bid totaling $1.9M.
+Brian Halligan placed the winning bid totaling $1.9 million.

 For the majority of 2019 Wolf and Tiger were included in the Play it Loud exhibit at the Metropolitan Museum of Art in New York City.
-On June 23, 2019 John Mayer played Wolf with Dead & Co. at Citi Field.
+On June 23, 2019 John Mayer played Wolf with Dead & Company at Citi Field.